ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 asks the user to authorize the ledger to provide extended public key information to it.
 This info is used by the tool to get the ledger addresses.

-On the ledger a `Provide Extended Public Key` window will be active.
+On the ledger a `Provide Extended Public Key` window is going to be active.
 Navigate to the ledger `Accept` window by using the ledger's right button, and then authorize the request by pressing both left and right buttons.

 After that, the first `Mainnet` ledger address is shown.